Dr. Wintemute: Boldly Learning

 June 2, 2016 Dr. Garen Wintemute and Dr. Amy Barnhorst present new research on firearm violence epidemiology and the relationship between mental illness and firearm violence.

 April 4, 2016 Dr. Cerdá is interviewed by Calgary Today with Angela Kokott about a study reporting longtime marijuana smokers are more likely to have financial and social relationship issues.

 Firearms Licensee Survey: Frequency of and Responses to Illegal Activity Related to Commerce in Firearms

-The video summarizes the results of a 2011 scientific survey of more than 1,600 gun retailers in the U.S., which found that gun buyers frequently try to make illegal purchases and that gun retailers take a dim view of fellow sellers who engage in illegal activity — regardless of whether they are actively breaking the law or simply looking the other way.
+March 11, 2013 This video summarizes the results of a 2011 scientific survey of more than 1,600 gun retailers in the U.S., which found that gun buyers frequently try to make illegal purchases and that gun retailers take a dim view of fellow sellers who engage in illegal activity — regardless of whether they are actively breaking the law or simply looking the other way.
 The survey provides the first-ever estimates of the frequency of various types of illegal firearms activity, including “straw” or surrogate purchases, undocumented purchases and retailer corruption.

 The survey is believed to be the first scientific study of a large group of gun retailers to determine their attitudes on illegal gun activity among buyers and retailers.
-The results, published March 11 in the peer-reviewed journal Injury Prevention (PDF), are a follow up to initial results the UC Davis Violence Prevention Research Program published in September 2012 in the Journal of Urban Health (PDF)on the characteristics of federally licensed firearms dealers, pawnbrokers and their establishments.
+The results, published March 11 in the peer-reviewed journal Injury Prevention, are a follow up to initial results the UC Davis Violence Prevention Research Program published in September 2012 in the Journal of Urban Health on the characteristics of federally licensed firearms dealers, pawnbrokers and their establishments.
 News releases featuring Part 1 and Part 2 of these survey results are also available.